-Youngsters like Vinicius Junior (18), Federico Valverde (20) and Sergio Reguilon (22) won starts in Andalusia, while Dani Ceballos (22), Cristo Gonzalez (21) and new signing Brahim Diaz (19) was prised away from Manchester City during the January transfer window.
+Youngsters like Vinicius Junior (18), Federico Valverde (20) and Sergio Reguilon (22) have all featured regularly this season, while Brahim Diaz (19) was prised away from Manchester City during the January transfer window.

 Militao is just 21 years of age and only joined Porto last August.
-He would have been forgiven for needing time to settle in to the rigours of life across the Atlantic Ocean following the completion of his move from Sao Paulo in the summer of 2018.
+He would have been forgiven for needing time to get to grips with the European game following the completion of his move from Sao Paulo.

-There are signs too that he is beginning to rein in his rather enthusiastic tackling: having received no less than six yellow cards in 13 Serie A outings for Sao Paulo in 2018, he is yet to be shown a booking in Primeira Liga play.
+There are signs too that he is beginning to rein in his rather enthusiastic tackling: having received no less than six yellow cards in 13 Serie A outings for Sao Paulo in 2018, he has yet to be booked in Primeira Liga play.

 He is playing with greater maturity than ever before, exhibiting excellent positional awareness, and is reading the game with an intelligence that is rare in one so young.

 Militao is obviously a raw talent, still learning his trade, but it's easy to understand why Madrid felt compelled to wrap up a deal for the Brazilian so swiftly.

 Sergio Ramos is now 32 while Nacho showed when filling in for his suspended skipper in the humiliating 4-1 Champions League loss at home to Ajax that he is simply not up to the task.

 In addition, Madrid knew that they weren't Militao's only admirers.

 In that context, Madrid had little option but to meet Militao's buy-out clause in order to secure the services of a player that they have been tracking for some time.